 Reproductive, Stem Cell and Perinatal Biology

-- The Division of Reproductive, Stem Cell and Perinatal Biology (RSCPB) is the home for outstanding basic and translational science within the Department of Obstetrics and Gynecology complementing the Divisions of Reproductive Endocrinology and Infertility (REI) and Maternal Fetal Medicine (MFM).
+- The Division of Reproductive, Stem Cell and Perinatal Biology (RSCPB) is the home for outstanding basic and translational science within Stanford's Department of Obstetrics and Gynecology complementing the Divisions of Reproductive Endocrinology and Infertility (REI) and Maternal Fetal Medicine (MFM).

 Current faculty study germ cells, ovarian hormonal regulation, pluripotent stem cells, pre-implantation development, placental development and related reproductive and obstetrical complications.

 Dr. Bertha Chen’s research examines the molecular causes of urinary incontinence and pelvic floor dysfunction.
 Recognizing that urinary incontinence linked to demise of smooth muscle sphincter function, she is investigating the potential use of stem cell regeneration to restore muscle capacity.

 The thread of Ariadne that connects germ cells, preimplantation development and pluripotent stem cells is the focus of research in the Sebastiano Lab.
 The zygote originates from the fusion of two highly specialized germ cells (the sperm and the oocyte) and in a few days develops into a blastocyst with a pluripotent cell population (the inner cell mass).
 These cells diverge from the extraembryonic cells of the trophoectoderm (will form the placenta) and can give rise to embryonic stem cells, in which a perpetual pluripotent and undifferentiated state is maintained.
 Visit the Sebastiano Lab website here.

 Dr. Roger Pedersen’s findings are important for the field of regenerative medicine because they provide compelling evidence for the functional potential of human pluripotent stem cells, both in vivo and as in vitro models of human cell biology.
 Website coming soon